 West Sussex Registration Service will carry out a formal inspection of the premises and place a statutory public notice on our website for a period of not less than 21 days, to allow for public objections.

-These public notices (Applications for Licensed Venues) can be viewed on our Consultation Hub - search by venue name.
+These public notices (Applications for Licensed Venues) can be viewed on our Engagement Hub.

 West Sussex Fire & Rescue Service will carry out a fire safety assessment, at our instruction.

 Provided all requirements are met, a licence will be issued.